Racopokemon/ImageSort/README.md

   * before next or previous picture is called, store the last image when changing filter (to chose a close start image inside the filtered set)
   * Delete during filter only changes it back to keep (?)
   * The buffer also needs to buffer the images in the category only
+  * Improvements
+    * Constantly find the first images of the other categories and buffer them, so that cycling through the categories is a bit better than *this* right now
+      * Only the adjacent categories?
+      * Disable once there are memory errors (test using the command line)
+    * On the long run: Improve the priorities when loading images..
 * Origin of the micro lags
   * I think its somewhere in the hardware acceleration, that old images sometimes hang for a second
   * Therefore it should also appear when all images are constantly preloaded, with < 7 images in a folder